Awyssa/my-productivity-app/README.md

-Productivity app using Next 13 and Prisma
+Productivity app using Next.js 13, Tailwind, and Prisma